zcrayman/tut-data/6/README.ftl.md

 ## Recap and where to go next?

-You have successfully stored all of Yummy Noodle Bars data and made the application more robust and scalable at the same time.
+You have successfully stored all of the Yummy Noodle Bar's data and made the application more robust and scalable at the same time.

-Here's what you covered:
+Here's how far you've come, you've:

 * Understood the different Data Models that MongoDB, JPA and GemFire cover and how they may affect your application.
 * Built a Spring Data Mongo Repository to store and retrieve Menu data from MongoDB